gerb-ster/Vulcan-DCO/README.md

 The Square and Sub-Square outputs are derived directly from the Clock signal using various op-amps and a CD4013 Dual Flip-Flop IC.
 This schematic is taken from a design for the 'making music with a 566' by Thomas Henry.
 Next, the Saw Wave coming out of the Ramp generator is used to shape it into a Triangle wave.
-This Triangle wave is then used to generate a Pulse wave and a Sine wave.
+This Triangle wave is then used to generate a Sine wave.
+The Saw wave is also used to create a Pulse wave.
 There is a CV input and pot to control the Pulse Width Modulation.
-For these wave shapers I've used designs from Thomas Henry Ray Wilson and Yves Usson (YUSynth).
+For these wave shapers I've used designs from Thomas Henry, Ray Wilson and Yves Usson (YUSynth).
 Links are found below.

 ## Calibration